TileDB-Inc/TileDB/doc/source/introduction.rst

 TileDB offers a modern build system that works on Linux, macOS and Windows, with automatic installation of all dependencies.
 TileDB ships with all its compressors by default.
-This makes it easier to share compressed data, since they are all compressed using the same suit of compressors.
+This makes it easier to share compressed data, since they are all compressed using the same suite of compressors.
 In contrast, HDF5 does not ship with all compressors, but rather offers compressor plug-ins that must be build separately.
 This can make it difficult to share compressed data if end users have different compressors installed (or none).